Museum

 Intricate computer animations bring the skeletons and fossils "back to life" and provide a fascinating insight into where and how many extinct species lived.

-Hall 12 is dedicated in its entirety to another UNESCO World Heritage Site: the prehistoric salt mines in the high valley of Hallstatt (Upper Austria).
-Salt has been mined in this remote mountain valley for 7,000 years; many generations of scientists and researchers from the NHM Vienna have excavated and analyzed the pits and burial site.
-Hallstatt has one of the richest and largest prehistoric cemeteries in Europe and even gave its name to an entire period: the Early Iron Age – from the 8th to the 5th century BC – is known today as the “Hallstatt period”.
+Hall 12 is dedicated to the prehistoric salt mines in the high valley of Hallstatt (Upper Austria).
+Salt has been mined in this remote mountain valley for 7,000 years.
+Hallstatt has one of the richest and largest prehistoric cemeteries in Europe and even gave its name to an entire period: the Early Iron Age – from the 8th to the 5th century BC – is known today as the "Hallstatt period".
 The conserving properties of salt mean that many items from the prehistoric mines have been preserved in outstanding condition.
-Sensational finds such as tools, clothing, food remains, and even the oldest wooden staircase in Europe provide a fascinating insight into the world of the prehistoric miners and bring this exciting chapter of history back to life.
+Sensational finds such as tools, clothing, food remains, and even the oldest wooden staircase in Europe provide a insight into the world of the prehistoric miners.
 Precious exhibits include bronze picks, wood chips, carry sacks made from hide, and prehistoric cooking pots found in the mine, while treasures from the burial site include Hallstatt swords and elaborately decorated vessels.

 Department of Anthropology (Halls 14–15)